Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: Summary

 \section{Summary}

 In summary, we have developed MattKeyBond, a bond-centric materials database constructed through high-throughput first-principles calculations, Closest Wannier Function (CWF) downfolding, and integral crystal orbital Hamilton population (ICOHP) analysis.
-Currently encompassing 36,377 inorganic compounds and over 3.6 million bonded atomic pairs, this database provides a high-fidelity, real-space mapping of local electronic landscapes and bonding interactions.
-By moving beyond traditional geometric coordinates and global scalar properties, MattKeyBond extracts explicit, energy-dimensional intermediate features at the atom-bond resolution, establishing a mechanistic bridge between atomic arrangements and macroscopic material behaviors.
+Currently encompassing 36,377 inorganic compounds and over 3.6 million bond records, this database provides a high-fidelity, real-space mapping of local electronic landscapes and bonding interactions.
+By moving beyond traditional geometric coordinates and global scalar properties, MattKeyBond extracts explicit, energy-resolved intermediate features at the atom-bond resolution, establishing a mechanistic bridge between atomic arrangements and macroscopic material properties.
+The dataset presented in this paper is openly available at \href{https://doi.org/10.57760/sciencedb.38081}{ScienceDB}.

-Building upon this extensive dataset, we introduced Bonding Attractivity (BA), denoted as $\eta_A(R, x_A)$, a novel element-specific descriptor parameterized by baseline attractivity, characteristic decay length, and valence-state modulation.
+Building upon this extensive dataset, we introduced Bonding Attractivity (BA), denoted as $\eta_A(R, x_A)$, a novel element-specific descriptor parameterized by a baseline attractivity, a characteristic decay length, and a valence-state modulation factor.
 While classical electronegativity primarily characterizes the tendency for ionic charge transfer, BA serves as a crucial complementary metric that quantifies the intrinsic capability of atoms to form bonds via covalent orbital hybridization.
-By distilling complex quantum mechanical information into an intuitive, human-readable format, BA provides a tractable and physically interpretable metric for bond strength across diverse chemical environments.
+By distilling complex quantum-mechanical information into an intuitive, human-readable format, BA provides a tractable and physically interpretable metric for bond strength across diverse chemical environments.

 The introduction of MattKeyBond and BA represents a significant advancement for the ``AI for Science" community.
-These pre-calculated, physics-based descriptors provide machine learning models with explicit electronic structure information, relieving them of the burden of implicitly reconstructing complex quantum mechanics from pure geometry.
-This integration fundamentally enhances model interpretability and generalizability, particularly in scenarios where experimental training data is scarce, thereby enabling more robust and accurate property predictions.
+These precomputed, physics-based descriptors provide machine-learning models with explicit electronic structure information, relieving them of the burden of implicitly reconstructing complex quantum-mechanical relationships from geometric information alone.
+This integration fundamentally enhances model interpretability and generalizability, particularly in scenarios where experimental training data are scarce, thereby enabling more robust and accurate property predictions.
 Furthermore, as generative AI and foundation models continue to evolve, embedding these physics-rich, bond-resolved descriptors into modern workflows holds immense potential for inverse materials design.

 Moving forward, we plan to continuously expand MattKeyBond by incorporating newly predicted and potentially synthesizable crystal structures.
 Additionally, future iterations of the database will explicitly account for advanced physical interactions, including spin-orbit coupling and magnetism, to provide an even more comprehensive and rigorous description of chemical bonding.
 We anticipate that this foundational resource will significantly accelerate the data-driven discovery and mechanistic understanding of next-generation functional materials, such as unconventional superconductors, advanced catalysts, and novel energy storage systems.